ARMmbed/uvisor/README.md

 The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex&reg;-M3 and Cortex&reg;-M4 microcontrollers.
 It increases resilience against malware and protects secrets from leaking even among different modules of the same application.
 You can find a [high-level overview here](http://www.slideshare.net/FoolsDelight/practical-realtime-operating-system-security-for-the-masses) ([Download PDF](https://github.com/ARMmbed/uvisor/raw/docs/uVisorSecurity-TechCon2016.pdf)).

 To start using uVisor, you need to include it as a library in your design.
 We release the uVisor library periodically into the mbed OS repository, [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os).
-Review it to learn more about the uVisor security model and see an overview of its features.

 You can find most of the uVisor documentation in the [docs](docs) folder.
 Please look at the [getting started guide](docs/lib/QUICKSTART.md) for an introduction to uVisor application development.
 If you are interested in uVisor internals, please refer to the [OS-level introduction](https://github.com/ARMmbed/uvisor/raw/docs/uvisor-rtos-docs.pdf) and the [uVisor API docs](docs/lib/API.md).